A Great Goal: Three Ways Sports May Help At-Risk Youth

 The mind-body connection

 There are many studies that link physical activity to positive mental health effects.
-Improved sleep, improvement in mood and an increase mental alertness are just a few of the benefits, according to a paper published in the Primary Care Companion to the Journal of Clinical Psychiatry.
+Improved sleep, improvement in mood, and increased mental alertness are just a few of the benefits, according to a paper published in the Primary Care Companion to the Journal of Clinical Psychiatry.

 Also, the American Psychological Association says that exercise may improve the brain’s ability to cope with mental stress through the production of norepinephrine.